Health Library

 How it's done

-Anesthesia medicines are usually given by injection into the area that needs to be numbed.
-They may also be applied onto the skin or mucus membranes as a liquid or gel or given as eyedrops.
-This is called topical anesthesia.
+The medicines are often injected into the area that needs to be numbed.
+But they may also be put on the skin or mucus membranes as a liquid or gel.
+Or they may be given as eyedrops.

 Risks

-Serious problems (including allergic reactions) are very rare.
-But if the medicine is given in higher doses or if it enters the bloodstream, there can be some side effects.
+Serious problems, including allergic reactions, are very rare.
+But if the medicine is given in higher doses or if it enters the blood and moves through the body, there can be some side effects.
 Examples include ringing in the ears, dizziness, and a metal taste in the mouth.

 Related Information